top of page

 Metabolic Health: The Foundation of Longevity

-Many age-related conditions are connected to poor metabolic health.
+Many age-related conditions are linked to poor metabolic health.
 These include type 2 diabetes, fatty liver, cardiovascular disease, cognitive decline, obesity, inflammation, and low energy.

 Important metabolic markers may include: